top of page

 But Tax Liens Still Matter

 Even though tax liens don’t show up on credit reports anymore, they are still public records.
+That means:

 • Mortgage lenders may check public records during underwriting.